By His Bootstraps: Plot summary

 In 1952, Bob Wilson locks himself in his room to finish his graduate thesis on a mathematical aspect of metaphysics, using the concept of time travel as a case in point.
 Bob does not care much at this point whether his thesis (that time travel is impossible) is valid; he is desperate for sleep and just wants to get it done and typed up by the deadline the next day to become an academic, since he thinks academia beats working for a living.
 Suddenly, although Bob had locked himself alone in his room, someone says, “Don’t bother with it.
 It's a lot of utter hogwash anyhow."
 The interloper, who looks strangely familiar, and to whom Bob takes a dislike, calls himself "Joe", and explains that he has come from the future through a Time Gate, a circle about 6 ft in diameter in the air behind Joe.
 Joe tells Bob that great opportunities await him through the Gate and thousands of years in his future.
 By way of demonstration, Joe tosses Bob's hat into the Gate.
 It disappears.

 Bob is reluctant.
 Joe plies him with drink, which Joe (a stranger, from Bob's point of view) inexplicably retrieves from its hiding place in Bob's apartment, and Bob becomes intoxicated.
-Bob's talk with Joe is interrupted by odd phone calls, first from a man who sounds familiar, and then from his sometime girlfriend, who gets upset when Bob says he hasn't seen her recently.
+Bob's talk with Joe is interrupted by odd phone calls, first from a man who sounds familiar, and then from his sometime girlfriend, who gets upset when Bob says he has not seen her recently.
 Finally, Joe is about to manhandle Bob through the Gate when another man appears, one who looks very much like Joe.
 The newcomer does not want Bob to go.
 During the ensuing fight, Bob gets punched, sending him through the Gate.